Diocese of Baker Diocesan Retreat & Conference Center

 Mailing Address: 641 SW Umatilla Avenue, Redmond, OR 97756

-The Grand Opening of the Powell Butte Retreat Center was on Labor Day, September 5, 2009.
+The Grand Opening of the Diocesan Retreat Center was on Labor Day, September 5, 2009.
 The weather was perfect (in the high 60's) and around 400 people came to see what many had helped to build for their future events, camps, retreats, and gatherings.
 They were not ready to be completely overcome with the great natural beauty and the quiet, out of the way place that drew them in to a spiritual calm.

 Besides trying to establish a Camp, the desire was also to create a Diocesan place for a variety of gatherings.
 It is our hope that this Catholic Center will also be the site of the Bishop's Offices whose personnel are largely involved in the operation and management of the Camps and Retreat Center as well as in promoting and conducting various Retreats and Seminars.